 United Farm Workers v.
 Windmill Farms

 Workers at a Sunnyside mushroom plant have faced discrimination, harassment, and retaliatory terminations for attempting to unionize.
-We’re representing workers alongside co-counsel Martinez Aguilasocho, challenging these unjust practices.
+We’re representing workers alongside co-counsel Martinez Aguilasocho to challenge these unjust practices.

-Current Status: After sending some of our clients’ claims to be resolved in private arbitration, requesting additional briefing and holding a second hearing, Yakima County Superior Court ordered that none of our clients’ claims could be heard in open court and must be arbitrated instead.
-And, the court ruled that the United Farm Workers’ claims cannot be heard until all six of our individual clients’ claims have completed arbitration – a process which could take months or even years.
-Our clients – who were pressured to either sign arbitration agreements or risk being fired – deserve to have their stories heard in open court, as is their right.
-Being forced to arbitrate pushes their claims into private, virtually unappealable proceedings which will take far longer and cost far more than public court proceedings, while also protecting Windmill Farms from community accountability.
-Our legal team is working with our clients and co-plaintiffs to overcome this setback and continue their organizing for workplace justice.
+Current Status: After sending some of our clients’ claims to be resolved in private arbitration, requesting additional briefing, and holding multiple additional hearings, Yakima County Superior Court ordered that none of our individual clients’ claims could be heard in open court and must be arbitrated instead.
+And the court ruled that the United Farm Workers’ claims, brought by the UFW on behalf of the entire workforce on issues distinct from the claims being sent to arbitration, could not be heard until all six of our individual clients’ claims completed arbitration.
+Our clients – who were pressured to either sign new employment contracts with mandatory arbitration provisions or face unemployment in the middle of winter – deserve to have their stories heard in open court, as is their right.
+Being forced to arbitrate pushes their claims into private, virtually unappealable proceedings that will take far longer and cost far more than public court proceedings, while also protecting Greenwood from community accountability.
+The Washington State Supreme Court accepted discretionary review of the lower court’s decision, and oral arguments are anticipated later this year.

 Ensuring Fair Compensation for Agricultural Workers